codlark/cls/docs/Syntax.md

 ### Comments

-A comment is a line that has a pound sign, `#`, for its first character.
+A comment is a line that has a pound sign, `#`, for its first character after any indent.
 Everything after the pound sign is ignored, including property definitions.
 Comments are also available in data

 ## Brik Syntax